xurtis/honours-thesis/thesis-a/thesis-a.rst

 seL4 mixed criticality scheduling
 ---------------------------------

-:cite:`Ly2018` presents a modification to the scheduler used by seL4 microkernel, enabling the construction of mixed criticality real-time systems.
+:cite:`Lyons:phd` presents a modification to the scheduler used by seL4 microkernel, enabling the construction of mixed criticality real-time systems.
 It introduces explicit scheduling context objects that represent access to processor time which can be managed at user-level.